Domaine Ferret - Pouilly-Fuissé 2023

 Wine rated (2025 guide) 90/100

-The Pouilly-Fuissé 2023, a blend of 50 plots around Fuissé, about half of which are on limestone soils, aged in barrels for 18 months (ten months in barrels and eight in stainless steel vats), has a clean and precise bouquet.
-Without being exceptionally complex, it exudes a certain tension.
-The palate is well-balanced, with a slightly tart attack, good weight, notes of orange peel and light spice, and a lovely savory finish.
+The 2023 Pouilly-Fuissé, a blend from 50 plots around Fuissé—about half of which are on limestone soils—aged in barrels for 18 months (ten months in barrels and eight in stainless steel tanks), offers a clean and precise bouquet.
+While not exceptionally complex, it exhibits a certain tension.
+The palate is well-balanced, with a slightly tart attack, good body, notes of orange peel and subtle spicy notes, as well as a lovely savory finish.
 A simply delicious Pouilly-Fuissé.
-2025-2031
+2025–2031

 Tim Atkin